Security Guard Shoots Man Trying To Break Into DC-Area Television Station

 A television station found itself at the center of a news story Monday when an intruder was shot as he entered the lobby of a badge-secured facility that’s home to WTTG.
 A security guard working at the DC-area television station shot an unidentified man in the building’s lobby about 3 p.m.
 Monday.
-Surveillance video shows him breaking the glass in two doors and entering the building.
-NBC Washington News 4 reported that a source told them the suspect told officers he wanted the Fox station to get in contact with President Donald Trump, but that Police Commander Melvin Gresham stated in a press conference about the incident that he was not able to confirm or deny that possible motive.
+Surveillance video shows him breaking the glass of two doors and entering the building.
+NBC Washington News 4 reported that a source told them the suspect told officers he wanted the Fox station to get in contact with President Donald Trump, but Police Commander Melvin Gresham stated in a press conference about the incident that he was not able to confirm or deny that possible motive.

-The 38-year-old male suspect broke the glass on two doors to enter the building located on Wisconsin Avenue in Friendship Heights near Washington, D.C.
+The 38-year-old male suspect broke through two glass doors to enter the building located on Wisconsin Avenue in Friendship Heights near Washington, D.C.
 Video surveillance appears to show him wearing a red sweatshirt and blue jeans as he kicked in the glass doors then ducking below a steel bar on the door to gain entry to the building.
 He then encountered a second set of glass doors and proceeded to kick in the glass on them as well.

 Just In: A man was trying to get into WTTG, the local Fox station, on Wisconsin Avenue NW and broke out a window to the studios, and the security guard shot him. https://t.co/FMV21ESlem